HopkinsIDD/flepiMoP/documentation/gitbook/how-to-run/advanced-run-guides/running-on-a-hpc-with-slurm.md

     target: s3://my-bucket/and-sub-bucket
 ```

 Where `/path/to/an/example-folder` and `s3://my-bucket/and-sub-bucket` are place holders for paths to your desired location.
 Importantly, note that there is no trailing slash on the `model_output` directory name.
 This will cause `flepimop sync` to sync the `model_output` directory itself and not just it's contents.
 You can also apply additional filters to the sync protocols here, say to limit the backed up model outputs to certain folders or exclude `llik` outputs, but the `--sync-protocol` option will add filters to limit the synced directories to those corresponding to the run submitted.
+Note that users do not need to specify run/job ids or configuration file names in the sync protocol.
+The `flepimop batch-calibrate` CLI will take advantage of `flepimop sync`'s options to set paths appropriately to accommodate for run/job ids.

 Modifying the first `flepimop batch-calibrate` command from before: